getmindspun/wordpress-plugin-framework/README.md

 The purpose of this class is to add PHP doc `@method` comments with the globals you use to assist your editor.
 See the 'Globals' class in the 'examples' directory for an example.

+## Motivation
+There are at least six other GitHub projects with the name 'wordpress-plugin-framework', so why one more?

+* It's just plain difficult to get 100% code coverage for a plugin of any complexity, and we consider that a minimum requirement for release.
+This approach fixes that.
+* Just look at any of the older plugins on [wordpress.org/plugins/,](https://wordpress.org/plugins/) and you'll see that it's really difficult to prevent a plugin from turning into spaghetti code as it grows.
+This approach prevents that (mostly, care must still be taken).

 ## Development